 “To fuck, or to be fucked?
 That is the question.”
 Hamlet.

-Tonight, as a group of friends and I sat playing a particularly despicable round of CAH, rife with abortion and a healthy dose of racism – one of said chums took me by surprise with a socially poignant question:
+Tonight, as a group of friends and I sat playing a particularly despicable round of CAH – fat with political incorrectness and all the trimmings – one of said chums took me by surprise with a socially poignant question:

 “When you talk about having sex with someone, do you say that you fucked someone, or they fucked you?”